Sheikh-Nabil/Python-basics-for-data-science/README.md

 ---
 **Chapter 1 :**

-This chapter I learned about the basics of [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) why it is impotant for [data science](https://de.wikipedia.org/wiki/Data_Science) and how the basics works.
+This chapter we learned about the basics of [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) why it is impotant for [data science](https://de.wikipedia.org/wiki/Data_Science) and how the basics works.
 Python is basically a [High Level Language](https://en.wikipedia.org/wiki/High-level_programming_language).

-The second part I got introduced with [Visual Studio](https://code.visualstudio.com/docs/setup/setup-overview) and how it reacts with [Git Hub](https://github.com/CodeAcademyBerlin/content).
-And for the last part I started working with the famously used [calendly](https://calendly.com/jost_cab/meetin) for Code Academy Berlin.
+The second part we got introduced with [Visual Studio](https://code.visualstudio.com/docs/setup/setup-overview) and how it reacts with [Git Hub](https://github.com/CodeAcademyBerlin/content).
+And for the last part we started working with the famously used [calendly](https://calendly.com/jost_cab/meetin) for Code Academy Berlin.

 ---
 **Chapter 2 :**
-This chapter of the week I actually started coding with python but before we learned how to put all of our team workflow in the same line by using [Trello](https://trello.com/en).
+This chapter of the week we actually started coding with python but before we learned how to put all of our team workflow in the same line by using [Trello](https://trello.com/en).

-[Data Types](https://dsft.code-data-ai.com/data-types-python/)- Basically in this segment I learned about different types of data types and operators in python.
+[Data Types](https://dsft.code-data-ai.com/data-types-python/)- Basically in this segment we learned about different types of data types and operators in python.

 ![Data Types](https://dsft.code-data-ai.com/wp-content/uploads/2019/12/data_types.jpg)

+1. Numeric :

+- Intergers – This value is represented by int class.
+It contains positive or negative whole numbers (without fraction or decimal).
+In Python there is no limit to how long an interger value can be.

+- Float – This value is represented by float class.
+It is a real number with floating point representation.
+It is specified by a decimal point.
+Optionally, the character e or E followed by a positive or negative integer may be appended to specify scientific notation.

+2. Boolean :

+A Boolean value expresses a truth value (which can be either true or false).
+So, it can contain the two built-in values, True or False.
+Boolean objects that are equal to True are truthy (true), and those equal to False are falsy (false).
+However, non-Boolean objects can be evaluated in Boolean context as well and determined to be true or false.
+It is denoted by the class bool.

+3. Sequential :

+- List - Lists are just like the arrays, declared in other languages.
+Lists need not be homogeneous always which makes it the most powerful tool in Python.

+      A. append() - Add an element to the end of the list

+      extend() - Add all elements of a list to the another list

+       insert() - Insert an item at the defined index

+       remove() - Removes an item from the list

+       pop() - Removes and returns an element at the given index

+       clear() - Removes all items from the list

+       index() - Returns the index of the first matched item

+       count() - Returns the count of number of items passed as an argument

+       sort() - Sort items in a list in ascending order

+       reverse() - Reverse the order of items in the list

+       copy() - Returns a shallow copy of the list

+- String - In Python, Strings are arrays of bytes representing Unicode characters.
+A string is a collection of one or more characters put in a single quote, double-quote or triple quote

+- Tuple - Tuple is an ordered collection of Python objects much like a list.
+The sequence of values stored in a tuple can be of any type, and they are indexed by integers.

+4. Container :

+- Set - Set is an unordered collection of data type that is iterable, mutable and has no duplicate elements.The major advantage of using a set, as opposed to a list, is that it has a highly optimized method for checking whether a specific element is contained in the set.

+- Dictionary - Dictionary in Python is an unordered collection of data values, used to store data values like a map.Unlike other Data Types that hold only single value as an element, Dictionary holds key:value pair.

 ---
 **Chapter 3 :**